Make me to know your ways, O Lord; teach me your paths. ~Psalm 25:4 (ESV)

 Learn how to navigate using a map and compass and carry them as a backup: With today’s amazing GPS technology and the availability of some excellent smart phone apps, many people rely exclusively on these devices.
 As much as I am a fan of digital technology, there are limitations: batteries run out, devices break, software fails, and GPS signals can be obscured by weather, rough terrain, and heavy foliage.
 For these reasons I strongly recommend learning how to read a topographic map and navigate using a magnetic compass and carrying both as a backup especially when exploring more rugged and remote areas.
 There are plenty of good books to get you started, but hands-on experience is important if you ever have to count on these skills.
 Check with a local park, outfitter, or hiking club to see if they know of classes available in your area, or if you live near an REI store they typically offer a Map & Compass Navigation Basics course several times a year.

-Although visitor centers and park offices are usually a great source of maps and information, do your homework rather than just showing up.
+Although visitor centers and park offices are usually a great source for maps and information, do your homework rather than just showing up.
 Hours of operation can be unpredictable and many isolated or smaller parks close facilities in the off season, while some have no facilities at all.
 Also, some parks require reservations or advance purchase of permits, especially for overnight stays, and may require you to check-in when you arrive.
 Knowing and preparing for these things ahead of time will avoid disappointment later.

 Three maps of the same area in Red River Gorge showing different levels of detail.

 Download and print hardcopies of maps and other information: You can likely find everything you need online, but make sure you download it to your devices before you go as cell service may be limited or non-existent on the trail.
 Even if you are using your electronic devices as your primary navigation tool, print and carry hardcopies as a backup.
 I am a big fan of physical maps and guide books; but, rather than bringing the whole map or a toting a heavy book in my pack, I make copies of the sections and pages needed, seal them in a zip-top bag to keep them dry, and carry them in a pocket so they are easily accessible on the trail.
+Personally I prefer using a paper topo map as my primary navigation tool as it gives a broader perspective than the confines of a phone or GPS screen.

 Map sections and guide book pages ready for the trail.